Help Animals & People

 • Works cooperatively and effectively with others

-• A criminal record (police) check is required
+• Current, clean criminal record police check

 Working Conditions: